Murder of Peter Falconio: Later developments

-In April 2006, The Bulletin reported that Murdoch had refused to be served chicken while incarcerated during the committal and trial, claiming he was allergic to it, and that he has a standing medical certificate at Darwin's maximum security Berrimah Prison where he had a "prison dietitian assigned to create a special menu" due to this allergy, requesting that he never be served chicken.
+In April 2006, The Bulletin reported that Murdoch had refused to be served chicken while incarcerated during the committal and trial, claiming he was allergic to it, and that he had a standing medical certificate at Darwin's maximum security Berrimah Prison where he had a "prison dietitian assigned to create a special menu" due to this allergy, requesting that he never be served chicken.
 This contradicted his defence at trial that his DNA might have been transferred onto Lees' clothing while buying chicken for himself and his dog.

 In mid-August 2007, some sections of the Australian media speculated that Murdoch might soon reveal the whereabouts of Falconio's remains.
 Specifically, the press mentioned that Murdoch did not enjoy the conditions of the Berrimah Prison and might reveal the location of the body in exchange for a transfer to a prison in Western Australia, given that all avenues of appeal had been exhausted.
-Murdoch himself has spoken out against this idea.
+Murdoch himself spoke out against this idea.

-Author Keith Allan Noble insists Murdoch is innocent and offers a reward of £25,000 to anyone who can prove that Falconio is still alive.
+Author Keith Allan Noble insists Murdoch was innocent and offered a reward of £25,000 to anyone who can prove that Falconio is still alive.
 His 2011 book Find!
 Falconio outlines what he describes as "the show trial in which the jury was lied to and pressure-cooked resulting in a shocking miscarriage of justice".
 Noble's writings, which also cover the Port Arthur massacre, have been described by several journalists as conspiracy theories.

 In April 2017, the NT News received an anonymous letter claiming that Murdoch had "cut [Falconio]'s body up" and placed it in two large bags.
 The letter claimed that an associate was asked to dissolve the remains in acid and dispose of them in the Swan River in Perth, but the associate had instead gone past Geraldton and buried the bags unopened in remote Western Australia.
 The NT News forwarded the letter to Northern Territory Police, who said they were reviewing the letter.

+In June 2025, Australian police announced a reward of $500,000 for information leading to the discovery of Falconio's remains, ahead of the 24th anniversary of his murder in July.

+After being diagnosed with terminal throat cancer in 2019, Murdoch was transferred from prison to palliative care at Alice Springs Hospital on 24 June 2025.
+He died there on 15 July 2025 aged 67, never having revealed the location of Falconio's remains.